 In order for a brain injury case to be successful in Texas, a victim must be able to prove that their brain trauma is the direct result of another party's negligence.
 This involves establishing that a duty of care for the victim existed, that said duty was neglected, that this negligence was the direct cause of injury, and that the victim suffered substantial damages because of the injury.

-Neal Davis and Jed Silverman have what it takes to secure the best possible outcome for your brain injury case.
+Neal Davis has what it takes to secure the best possible outcome for your brain injury case.

 Contact us today for a free consultation.

 Traumatic brain injury (TBI) is defined by the Mayo Clinic as a "brain injury that occurs when an external mechanical force causes brain dysfunction."
 Traumatic brain injuries can also be caused by medical malpractice or unsafe types and/or amounts of prescription drugs.